-If your business manufactures, imports, distributes, sells or supplies goods you have to comply with the law; this may include checking to ensure that UKCA-marked products are fit to bear the mark
+If your business manufactures, imports, distributes, sells or supplies goods you have to comply with the law; this may include checking to ensure that CE / UKCA-marked products are fit to bear the mark

 This guidance is for England, Scotland and Wales

-If you are a wholesaler or retailer the steady rise in counterfeit and illegal products available in the UK makes purchasing products increasingly complex.
+If you are a wholesaler or retailer, the steady rise in counterfeit and illegal products makes the purchasing of products increasingly complex.

 Many consumer protection laws include 'strict liability' offences where it does not matter that the person accused did not intend to break the law.
 In order to create a balance of fairness, specific due diligence defences are normally included in strict liability consumer protection laws.

-Any due diligence system should be written down so that it can be followed and any issues raised should be coordinated in one department or section, or by one person who has overall responsibility for the system.
+Any due diligence system should be written down so that it can be followed.
+Any issues raised should be coordinated in one department or section, or by one person who has overall responsibility for the system.

-There is a legal requirement for certain products to be marked with this when placed on the internal UK market.
-UKCA marking is a key indicator of a product's compliance with UK legislation.
-By affixing the UKCA mark on a product a manufacturer is declaring conformity with all of the legal requirements to achieve UKCA marking.
+There is a legal requirement for certain products to be marked with this when placed on the market.
+CE / UKCA marking is a key indicator of a product's compliance with legislation.
+By affixing the CE and/or UKCA mark on a product, a manufacturer is declaring conformity with all of the legal requirements to achieve CE and/or UKCA marking.
 This may mean that there is more than one set of legal requirements that apply to a product.

 All three of these are valid methods of demonstrating safety.
 However, the accredited test report gives a far higher degree of confidence that the tests have been carried out correctly by competent laboratory staff.